cmu-swdesign/cmu-swdesign.github.io/index.md

 \[MIS\]: Brown, Peter C., Henry L. Roediger III, and Mark A. McDaniel.
 Make it stick: The science of successful learning.
 Harvard University Press, 2014.

 # Assessments
-- **25% Homework**: 5-6 individual homeworks mostly focusing on software design problems from case studies discussed in class
+- **25% Homework**: 5-6 individual homeworks mostly focusing on software design problems from case studies discussed in class.
 - **45% Project**: Individual reflection (via final report), design critiques, design documents, project presentation, functionality of the final result.
-Adjustments can be made based on outstanding effort or lack of effort
+Adjustments can be made based on outstanding effort or lack of effort.
-- **20% Exams** : In person, open-book midterm & final
+- **20% Exams** : In person, open-book midterm & final.
 - **10% Participation**, Active participation in class discussions, completion of end-of-lecture exit tickets.
 Each submission that shows a reasonable effort gets 100%, even if there are misunderstandings.
-Everyone gets 3 free passes
+Everyone gets 3 free passes.

 # Course and Grading Policies